Aadarsha-Subedi/passport-js-implementation/README.md

 # PassportJS OAuth2.0 Authentication Implementation

-This mini-project demonstrates a complete implementation of OAuth2.0 authentication using PassportJS, featuring both backend and frontend components.
-The application supports authentication through multiple providers (Google and GitHub) and implements protected routes with session management.
+This mini-project demonstrates a complete implementation of OAuth2.0 authenticationg PassportJS, featuring both backend (with database) and frontend components.
+The application supports authentication through multiple providers (Google and GitHub), stores them in a postgreSQL database and implements protected routes with session management.

 ## Features